cklosowski/doculens/README.md

   - Skips SVG images automatically
 - Dockerized for easy setup and use
 - Supports multiple search terms
+- Test mode for quick validation:
+  - Randomly samples 5 pages
+  - Outputs results directly to screen
-- Outputs results to CSV
+- Outputs results to CSV (in non-test mode)

 ## Prerequisites